How to Clear Cloudy Pool Water Fast

 Photo Credit: Mariakray | Pixabay and Antonio Araujo | Unsplash

 Whether it’s your pool filter, your chemicals, or just heavy usage, cloudy pool water is always a sign that something may be wrong with your pool.
-During heavy use days in South California, it’s important to stay ahead.
+This can be a hassle that impacts the days you’d like to use your pool the most, like a cooling off on a hot summer day.

-Cloudy water ruins the aesthetic and the overall enjoyability of your pool.
-Luckily, it’s a quick fix with a little bit of effort and the right steps.
-Most of the time, it comes down to the 3 Cs.
-Here are the important steps on how to clear your pool water fast.
+Cloudy water ruins both the look and the overall enjoyability of your pool.
+Luckily, it’s a quick fix with the right steps.
+Most of the time, it goes back to the 3 Cs: Circulation, Chemistry, and Cleanliness.
+Here are four actions that address the 3 Cs to clear your pool water fast:

 Photo Credit: Santi Wiwatchaikul | Getty image via Canva